nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 `nix-collect-garbage 2>&1 >/dev/null | grep tree`{{execute}}

-tree is not garbage collected as there is link created in the GCROOT
+tree is not garbage collected as there is link created in a new profile of the GCROOT